 The end of the war initially brought unbridled enthusiasm.
 The aftermath of the war, however, resulted in a reduction of industrial output and a rise in unemployment.
-Fortunately the post-war recession had ended by 1925, at which point New Jersey stood 6th nationally in the value of its diverse manufactured products.
+Fortunately, the post-war recession had ended by 1925, at which point New Jersey stood

+6th nationally in the value of its diverse manufactured products.

-The 1920's also witnessed changes in transportation, particularly in the increasing popularity of the automobile. the 1920's, the automobile had become a vital part of the American lifestyle.
-It not only was a common mode of travel, but it also generated countless social and material changes. auto freed people from their dependence on the railroad and the need to live close to their jobs.
-With the availability of popularly-priced cars in the mid 1920's, people were able to leave the cities, traveling or living anywhere there was a road.
-Once remote areas became suitable locations for home building, and, frequently, urban amenities, such as shops, were not far In addition, the opening of bridges and highways, including the Delaware River Bridge in 1926, followed by the Holland Tunnel in 1927, and later, the Lincoln Tunnel and the George Washington Bridge, facilitated the movement of goods and increasing numbers of people in and out of the state.
+The 1920s also witnessed changes in transportation, particularly in the increasing popularity of the automobile.
+By the 1920s, the automobile had become a vital part of the American lifestyle.
+It not only was a common mode of travel, but it also generated countless social and material changes.
+The auto freed people from their dependence on the railroad and the need to live close to their jobs.
+With the availability of popularly priced cars in the mid-1920s, people were able to leave the cities, traveling or living anywhere there was a road.
+Once remote areas became suitable locations for home building and, frequently, urban amenities such as shops, were not far behind.
+In addition, the opening of bridges and highways, including facilitated the movement of goods and increasing numbers of people in and out of the state.